 Joff Bradley is a professor working at Teikyo University, Tokyo, Japan.
 He was visiting professor at Jamia Millia Islamia, New Delhi, and visiting fellow at Kyung Hee University, Seoul.
 Joff has co-written A Pedagogy of Cinema and coedited books on Deleuze and Buddhism; utopia; new French thought; transversality, Japanese education; Stiegler; and animation.
 His forthcoming books will focus on schizoanalysis and postmedia, schizoanalysis and Asia and global ecologies of learning.

 Ian Buchanan is Professor of Cultural Studies at the University of Wollongong, Australia.
-He is the founding editor of the Deleuze Studies journal and the author of the Oxford Dictionary of Critical Theory, as well as the editor of four book series: Deleuze Connections (EUP), Critical Connections, Plateaus (EUP) and Deleuze Encounters (Continuum).
+He is the founding editor of the Deleuze Studies journal and the author of the Oxford Dictionary of Critical Theory, Assemblage Theory and Method and The Incomplete Project of Schizoanalysis, as well as the editor of four book series: Deleuze Connections (EUP), Critical Connections, Plateaus (EUP) and Deleuze Encounters (Continuum).

 Janae Sholtz is an associate professor of Philosophy at Alvernia University, Pennsylvania, USA.
 Janae has written Invention of a People: Heidegger and Deleuze on Art and the Political, and edited Deleuze and the Schizoanalysis of Feminism and French and Italian Stoicisms: From Sartre to Agamben.
 Her research interests are Continental Philosophy, feminist theory, philosophy of art, and social and political philosophy.
 Her forthcoming work focuses on the inheritance and omittances of Deleuze in new materialist thought and reintegrating multiple feminist perspectives.
 She collaborates on several research projects, spanning issues of cosmology and art, the postcolonial and the posthuman.